waleedafifi90/learning-journal/html.md

 ```

 **ID Attribute**

 You can add ID for one element only and it can not be repeated like
 ```
 <p id="MYParagraph"></p>
 ```

-**Class Attributte**
+**Class Attribute**

-Class can be emplemented to more than one element
+Class can be implemented to more than one element
 ```
 <p class="paragraph"></p>
 ```

 **Block element**

 Some elements will always appear to start on a new line in the browser window.
-These are known as block level elements.
+These are known as block-level elements.
 ```
 <ul>
     <li>Science: 21 Nov - 20 Feb 2010/11</li>